renemoll/advent_of_code_2021/README.md

 # Running the code

-I am using with vanilla Haskell, so a basic installation is sufficient.
+I am using with vanilla Haskell (GHC 8.10.7), so a basic installation is sufficient.

 For each day, simply compile and execute the binary:
 ```